MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 There are two inputs:
 - The list of attendees and their attributes
-- A configuration file used to select the attributes to use, and parameters for fine-tuning the objectives
+- A configuration file to select the attributes to use, and parameters for fine-tuning the objectives

 ### List of attendees

-In the folder 'data_and_log_files' is a sample list of attendees who are employees of a company.
+In the folder `data_and_log_files` is a sample list of attendees who are employees of a company.
 It is a comma separated file and the first few rows look like:

 ```
 ID,Name,Office,Role,Start_Class,Gender